anandtrex/redis-browser/README.md

 ```

-The build application will be found in the `build` directory
+The built application will be found in the `build` directory

 # About